Indian Institutes of Technology: Organisational structure

-The President of India is the ex officio Visitor, and has residual powers.
-Directly under the President is the IIT Council, comprising minister-in-charge of technical education in the Union Government, the Chairmen of all IITs, the Directors of all IITs, the Chairman of the University Grants Commission, the Director General of CSIR, the Chairman of IISc, the Director of IISc, three members of Parliament, the Joint Council Secretary of Ministry of Education, and three appointees each of the Union Government, AICTE, and the Visitor.
+The president of India is the ex officio visitor, and has residual powers.
+Directly under the president is the IIT Council, comprising minister-in-charge of technical education in the Union Government, the chairmen of all IITs, the directors of all IITs, the chairman of the University Grants Commission, the director general of CSIR, the chairman of IISc, the director of IISc, three members of Parliament, the Joint Council secretary of Ministry of Education, and three appointees each of the Union Government, AICTE, and the visitor.

-Under the IIT Council is the Board of Governors of each IIT.
-Under the Board of Governors is the Director, who is the chief academic and executive officer of the IIT.
-Under the Director, in the organisational structure, comes the Deputy Director.
-Under the Director and the deputy director, come the Deans, Heads of Departments, Registrar, President of the Students' Council, and Chairman of the Hall Management Committee.
-The Registrar is the chief administrative officer of the IIT and overviews the day-to-day operations.
-Below the Heads of Department (HOD) are the faculty members (Professors, Associate Professors, and Assistant Professors).
-The Wardens come under the Chairman of the Hall Management Committee.
+Under the IIT Council is the board of governors of each IIT.
+Under the board is the director, who is the chief academic and executive officer of the IIT.
+Under the director, in the organisational structure, comes the deputy director.
+Under the director and the deputy director, come the deans, heads of departments, registrar, president of the Students' Council, and chairman of the Hall Management Committee.
+The registrar is the chief administrative officer of the IIT and overviews the day-to-day operations.
+Below the heads of department (HOD) are the faculty members (professors, associate professors, and assistant professors).
+The wardens come under the chairman of the Hall Management Committee.